Central Library @ Joan Λ Irwin Jacobs Common

 Central Library Tours

-Want to See the New Central Library?
+Want to See the World-Class Central Library?

-As interest in the new Central Library has grown, so has the interest in seeing the new facility.
-There are now multiple ways to experience all that this space has to offer.
+As interest in the Central Library has grown, so has the interest in seeing the facility.

 Docent Guided Tours

 - Take an hour tour and see the iconic architecture and the diversity of programs and services available in this amazing community treasure.
 Highlights include:

 - the beach-themed Pauline Foster Family Teen Center;

 - the Society for American Baseball Research Center;